 Most plumb-guns do not actually look like real functioning weapons, which can be a disadvantage in certain situations.
 It is difficult to try and hold up a store with a Four Winds when the cashier is convinced you are threatening him with a tent pole!

 Organized crime operates hundreds, possibly thousands of workshops producing illegally fabricated weapons.
 These range from a single workbench in an apartment to small factories.
-In order to compete with home-made weapons the designs offered have become reasonably sophisticated.
+In order to compete with home-made weapons, the designs offered have become reasonably sophisticated.
 One of the more interesting aspects of illegal arms manufacture is the wide adoption of a standard cartridge.
 The “9 MAX” round and a number of other standardizations in manufacture have been attributed to an underworld figure known as “Lu Mycroft”.
-The 9 MAX is a 9x20mm semi-rimmed round that will chamber in automatics, revolvers and single-shot or double-barrelled improvised weapons.
+The 9 MAX is a 9 x 20mm semi-rimmed round that will chamber in automatics, revolvers and single-shot or double-barrelled improvised weapons.
 Power level is optimized for use in light blowback actions.
 It is a cased round, so casings may be left at the scene of a shooting.
-Bullet weight varies from 100 to 130gr and velocity from 900 to 1100fps.
-(The round would ballistically be identical to a 9x18mm Marakov) The development of a unique round secured a profitable monopoly in ammunition for organized crime.
+Standard loading is a flat-nosed FMJ bullet weight from 100 to 130gr mass and with a velocity from 900 to 1100 fps.
+(The round would ballistically be identical to a 9x18mm Marakov or 9mm Browning Long) The development of a unique round secured a profitable monopoly in ammunition for organized crime.

 Probably the most common black-market weapons are shoukwans.
 Shoukwans pistols are simple blowback semi-automatics that are cheap to produce but are compact, light and easy to operate.
 They come in a variety of barrel lengths and styles.
 Most are single action and their only safety is the half cock position of the hammer.
 Some users carry their shoukwans “Condition 3” and only cock the slide when they expect to be shooting.
 The majority of shoukwans also lack slide hold-open devices, so inexperienced shooters are often unaware their weapon needs to be reloaded.
 The best quality shoukwans are high-capacity double-action weapons.
 While some users prize and look after their weapons, in general shoukwans are low-quality and often cleaning and maintenance is neglected.